bahamapascal/ICCR/README.md

 4) Language Localization

-The ICCR supports the generation of localized (i.e. English or German) text strings.
+The ICCR supports the ability to emit localized (i.e. English, German, Spanish) text.

 For the ICCR to emit messages in a desired language, two settings in iccr.properties must be set: a language code and a country code.

 To have ICCR emit text in the desired language (German for example), you must:

 a) set the desired language code as the value of the iccrLanguageLocale property in iccr.properties, for example: iccrLanguageLocale=de
 b) set the iccrCountryLocale value in iccr.properties, for example:  iccrCountryLocale=DE
 c) populate a MessagesBundle property file containing all the desired language text